shapeshed/twit-ee.ee_addon/README.markdown

 ## Description

 Twit-ee fetches data from the Twitter API and allows you to display it in your ExpressionEngine templates.
-A variety of tags are available to allow you to show your own tweets, your friends tweets and more.
+A variety of tags are available allowing you to show your own tweets, your friends tweets and more.

 ## Tags